Oh No DEER…Not Here!

 If deer are causing problems in your yard and garden, here are some ways to protect your plants.

-Natural repellents like dish soap, cayenne pepper, sour milk, garlic and rotten eggs are ingredients some gardeners use to repel deer (although the rotten egg smell might keep you out of the garden too!).
+Natural repellents like dish soap, cayenne pepper, sour milk, garlic and rotten eggs are ingredients some gardeners use to repel deer (although the rotten egg smell might keep me out of the garden too!).

 REAL RESULTS: Spraying store-bought deer repellent early in the season when tulips are budding (left) is an effective way to keep deer away.
-The result is a bed full of blooms (right) — even in this area with high deer pressure.
+The result is a bed full of blooms (right) — even in this wooded area with high deer pressure.

 How to Apply Deer Repellents